Wall-Brew-Co/common-beer-format/doc/specs/recipes.md

 A non-empty string denoting the display date the recipe was created on.
 Intentionally implemented as a string type to match BeerXML spec.

-- Key Name: `:date`
+- Clojure Key Name: `:date`
-- Type: String
+- Clojure Type: String
 - Example: `"2020/05/06"`

 ## Display Aging Temperature

 A non-empty string denoting a display value for the temperature of the aging step formatted for display in arbitrary units.

-- Key Name: `:display-age-temp`
+- Clojure Key Name: `:display-age-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"68F"`

 ## Display Batch Size

 A non-empty string denoting a display value for the pre-fermentation volume formatted for display in arbitrary units.

-- Key Name: `:display-batch-size`
+- Clojure Key Name: `:display-batch-size`
-- Type: String
+- Clojure Type: String
 - Example: `"4.5 gallons"`

 ## Display Boil Size

 A non-empty string denoting a display value for the pre-boil volume formatted for display in arbitrary units.

-- Key Name: `:display-boil-size`
+- Clojure Key Name: `:display-boil-size`
-- Type: String
+- Clojure Type: String
 - Example: `"5.0 gallons"`

 ## Display Carbonation Temperature

 A non-empty string denoting a display value for the temperature of the bottling step formatted for display in arbitrary units.

-- Key Name: `:display-carb-temp`
+- Clojure Key Name: `:display-carb-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"68F"`

 ## Display Final Gravity

 A non-empty string denoting a display value for the post-fermentation gravity formatted for display in arbitrary units.

-- Key Name: `:display-fg`
+- Clojure Key Name: `:display-fg`
-- Type: String
+- Clojure Type: String
 - Example: `"1.050sg"`

 ## Display Original Gravity

 A non-empty string denoting a display value for the pre-fermentation gravity formatted for display in arbitrary units.

-- Key Name: `:display-og`
+- Clojure Key Name: `:display-og`
-- Type: String
+- Clojure Type: String
 - Example: `"1.050sg"`

 ## Display Primary Temperature

 A non-empty string denoting a display value for the temperature of the primary fermentation step formatted for display in arbitrary units.

-- Key Name: `:display-primary-temp`
+- Clojure Key Name: `:display-primary-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"68F"`

 ## Display Secondary Temperature

 A non-empty string denoting a display value for the temperature of the secondary fermentation step formatted for display in arbitrary units.

-- Key Name: `:display-secondary-temp`
+- Clojure Key Name: `:display-secondary-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"68F"`

 ## Display Tertiary Temperature

 A non-empty string denoting a display value for the temperature of the tertiary fermentation step formatted for display in arbitrary units.

-- Key Name: `:display-tertiary-temp`
+- Clojure Key Name: `:display-tertiary-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"68F"`

 ## Efficiency

 A non-negative IEEE-754 floating point number representing the percent brewhouse efficiency to be used for estimating the starting gravity of the beer.

-- Key Name: `:efficiency`
+- Clojure Key Name: `:efficiency`
-- Type: Double
+- Clojure Type: Double
 - Example: `85.6`

 ## Estimated ABV

 A non-negative IEEE-754 floating point number representing the estimated ABV for the recipe.

-- Key Name: `:est-abv`
+- Clojure Key Name: `:est-abv`
-- Type: Double
+- Clojure Type: Double
 - Example: `40.0`

 ## Estimated Color

 A non-empty string describing the calculated color formatted for display in arbitrary units.

-- Key Name: `:est-color`
+- Clojure Key Name: `:est-color`
-- Type: String
+- Clojure Type: String
 - Example: `"30SRM"`

 ## Estimated Final Gravity

 A non-empty string describing the calculated estimated final gravity formatted for display in arbitrary units.

-- Key Name: `:est-fg`
+- Clojure Key Name: `:est-fg`
-- Type: String
+- Clojure Type: String
 - Example: `"1.050sg"`

 ## Estimated Original Gravity

 A non-empty string describing the calculated estimated original gravity formatted for display in arbitrary units.

-- Key Name: `:est-og`
+- Clojure Key Name: `:est-og`
-- Type: String
+- Clojure Type: String
 - Example: `"1.050sg"`

 ## Fermentation Stages

 An integer representing the number of fermentation stages in the recipe.

-- Key Name: `:fermentation-stages`
+- Clojure Key Name: `:fermentation-stages`
-- Type: Long
+- Clojure Type: Long
 - Example: `2`

 ## Final Gravity

 A non-negative IEEE-754 floating point number representing the post-fermentation specific gravity of the recipe.

-- Key Name: `:fg`
+- Clojure Key Name: `:fg`
-- Type: Double
+- Clojure Type: Double
 - Example: `1.048`

 ## Forced Carbonation